 Picture training as a chessboard.
 At 62%, offline training is the King, online training (38%) is the Queen, and, with just 6%, mobile training is the pawn you’d forfeit first.

 The most popular offline delivery method is face-to-face training.
-This makes sense because we’re talking about a deskless industry and restaurant training should involve physical interaction.
+This makes sense because we’re talking about workers who’re not office-bound and require deskless training.
+That’s why restaurant training often involves physical interaction.
 In online training, we found that a variety of methods are used with the biggest slice of the pie belonging to LMSs.

 Speaking of pies: